cs1302uga/cs1302-styleguide/README.md

 In the program output, any warnings that appear relate directly to style guidelines presented earlier in this document.

+### Examples

-Here is some example output that include some warnings:
+Here is some example output that for an invalid file:

 ```
-$ checkstyle -c cs1302_checks.xml src/cs1302/Test.java
 Starting audit...
 [WARN] src/cs1302/Test.java:2: Missing a Javadoc comment.
 [MissingJavadocType]
 [WARN] src/cs1302/Test.java:7:9: '{' at column 9 should be on the previous line.
 [LeftCurly]